Revisiting Intermediate-Layer Matching in Knowledge Distillation: Layer-Selection Strategy Doesn't Matter (Much): Datasets and Models

 \textbf{DART.} The DART dataset~\cite{dart} is a popular data-to-text generation task.
 We followed \citet{dart} and finetuned BART$_\text{Large}$~\cite{bart} with 12 encoder and 12 decoder layers, which is the teacher model in the experiment.
 We report BLEU scores measuring textual overlap~\cite{bleu}.

 \textbf{WMT16 En--Ro.} The WMT16 dataset~\cite{wmt16} provides parallel text between six different language pairs.
-For our experiments, we followed the setups in \citet{fdistill}, which chose the English--Romanian translation direction and used 100K samples from the 614K total samples for efficiency considerations.
+For our experiments, we followed the setups in \citet{fdistill}, who chose the English--Romanian translation direction and used 100K from the 614K total samples for efficiency considerations.
 We also followed \citet{fdistill} and finetuned 12-layer T5$_\text{Base}$~\cite{t5} as the teacher, which has the same number of layers as the DART experiment.
 We also report BLEU scores as the evaluation metric.

+\mycolor{red}{\textbf{CommonsenseQA.} The CommonsenseQA dataset~\citep{commonsense} is a question-answering task where each question is followed by five possible answers.
+We concatenated the correct answer with the question, then finetuned the 40-layer Qwen3-8B for next-token prediction to use as the teacher.
+Following~\citet{lm_eval}, we use zero-shot prompting to obtain responses from the language model and report exact match with the ground truth.}

+\mycolor{red}{\textbf{HellaSwag.} The HellaSwag dataset~\citep{hellaswag} is a difficult sentence completion task that presents prefix sequence along with four possible endings.
+Like the previous task, we finetuned a 40-layer Qwen3-8B model for next-token prediction.
+We follow~\citet{lm_eval} and use the language model to rank each ending according to perplexity, conditioned on the prefix.}

-For the student, we adopted the teacher's architecture but reduced the number of layers to three.
-Note that, for DART and WMT16, we had three layers for the encoder and another three layers for the decoder.
+For the student, we adopted the teacher's architecture but reduced the number of layers to three in the main experiments.
+Specifically, we use teacher Layers 4, 8, and 12 for matching.
+Note that, for BART and T5 models, this means three layers for the encoder and another three layers for the decoder.
 Moreover, we employed two parameter initialization strategies for the student: randomly initializing the weights and copying the weights from the corresponding teacher layer.
 The former isolates the effects of intermediate-layer matching from weight copying, whereas the latter is a more practical method that yields higher performance~\cite{distilBERT, predistill}.